arendst/Tasmota/README.md

 - [x] Add Feature to read Temperature, Humidity from Tasmota
 - [x] Add Feature to send Temperature, Humidity by a set interval (tasmota teleperiod)
 - [x] Add Feature to receive command to read temperature, Humidity
-- [x] Add Feature to recognize Tasmota config to show the same amount of relays, buttons, etc
+- [x] Add Feature to recognize Tasmota config to show the same number of relays, buttons, etc.
 - [x] Add Feature to Save Config
 - [x] Add Feature to Load Config
 - [x] Add Log Info